ciscorucinski/ChroMATERIAL/STATUS.md

 # Status Overview

-On the top of the [readme], there are a few status updates for several of the color schemes.
 Here is a list of what each status means.

-Now you can fully understand what is going on with the project!
+You will find these statuses on the [readme].

 | Status              | Meaning |
 | :------------------:| :------ |